onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 That ceremony I realized that there are things worth dying for because there are worse things than death Mention the unbearable potential crisis and 2023 aya

+I’ll take a bullet, a knife and a poison for your right to sovereign identity and to represent, expand, and self-organize yourself as an individual in a collective
 They can’t do anything to me because there is no me.
-I died in 2018
+You can’t kill me - I’m already dead (The first time I died was in 2018 in Peru) and I’ll live forever I’ll take a bullet for you - whoever you are - because of your potential There can only be peace through culture
+I’ll take a bullet for you to be sovereign with your identity a bullet, a knife, a poison
+MY LIFE DOES NOT BELONG TO ME
+My life is not mine - it's yours, and you are me - you and me are the same

 I felt for the first time that I loved something more than my own existence - my concept of the good.
 Wait what?